Brütal Legend: Sequel

 Double Fine believed they were given the go-ahead to develop a sequel to Brütal Legend after the game's release, and had invested a great deal of development time towards this, but were later told by EA that it was cancelled.
 Schafer stated that the sequel would likely incorporate much of what they had to drop prior to the game's release.
 This game world would have been three times larger than what Brütal Legend contained.
 The sequel would have likely included a fourth faction that was cut from the original game which would have been the last major group the player would have to fight through, including a major boss character, before the final battles with Doviculus.
-Schafer further noted that at the end of the original game, Doviculus' head falls into the Sea of Black Tears, and implied that the same effect that the Sea had on Ophelia could happen to Doviculus.
+Schafer further noted that at the end of the original game, Doviculus's head falls into the Sea of Black Tears, and implied that the same effect that the Sea had on Ophelia could happen to Doviculus.
 Schafer also had ideas for a plot using a character voiced by Ronnie James Dio, but will not likely be used due to Dio's death.

 The cancellation of the sequel nearly ruined Double Fine, as they had invested all current efforts toward the title.
 Instead of a sequel, Double Fine began work on four smaller projects, Costume Quest, Stacking, Iron Brigade (formerly titled Trenched) and Sesame Street: Once Upon a Monster, based on prototypes they had created from "Amnesia Fortnights" during the development period where they had lacked a publisher.
 In these two-weeks sessions, the Double Fine team was split into four groups and each tasked with creating a small prototype game to share with the rest of the company; all four mini-games were well received internally.
 Upon hearing of the cancellation of the sequel, Schafer and his team began to promote these games around, and were able to obtain publishing deals for all four titles.
 The games will be able to take advantage of the custom game world engine and other assets they had created for Brütal Legend.
 The titles were considered financial successes, allowing Double Fine to recover and pursue further game development though steering away from major AAA releases.

 As of 2013, Schafer is still interested in a sequel to Brütal Legend, but would require appropriate funding and resources to make it happen as an independent developer.
 Since then, Double Fine launched a successful crowd-funded drive for Psychonauts 2 in December 2015; Schafer said that if that game does well, there is a good chance that a sequel to Brütal Legend would be possible.
 Tim Schafer said June 13 during an appearance at E3 2017 that Brütal Legend will eventually get a sequel.